dos1/delorean/README.md

 ./delorean local-port remote-host remote-port
 ```

 Point DeLorean to your XMPP server's TLS port (usually 5223), then point your client to localhost and the `local-port` of your choice.
 Remember to disable encryption in your client - DeLorean will take care about it.
+Well, not really, it won't validate the certificate, but there's commented out code for it, find it and uncomment.

 You should also rewrite `delorean-suppressor` and `delorean-inactivity` to match your platform, unless you want to run it on Maemo.
 Oh, and make sure to run `mkfifo /tmp/delorean-suppression` and `mkfifo /tmp/delorean-inactivity` before.